levi-ochana/AI-Greeting-Card/README.md

 # AI-Greeting-Card

-This project demonstrates a scalable, cloud-based web application that allows users to generate, view, and download greeting cards dynamically using OpenAI's ChatGPT API.
-The application is deployed on AWS infrastructure, leveraging services like ECS, Fargate, and S3 for scalability, availability, and storage.
+This project demonstrates a cloud-based web application that allows users to generate, view, and download greeting cards using OpenAI API.
+It’s deployed on AWS using ECS, Fargate, and S3 for scalability and storage.
+The project uses Terraform for IaC, GitHub Actions for CI/CD, and automates Docker container build and deployment to ECR with Ansible.

 ## Features

-- **Dynamic Greeting Cards**: Users can generate greeting cards for real-world holidays using the OpenAI GPT API.
+- **Dynamic Greeting Cards**: Users can generate greeting cards for real-world holidays using the OpenAI API.
 The card text is generated dynamically and can be downloaded as an image.
 - **User-Friendly Web Interface**: A Flask-based web application provides a simple and intuitive interface for interacting with the app.

 ### AWS Integration: